lutece-secteur-public/gru-library-keydiversification/README.md

 This library provides a Key Diversification service.

 It could be used by an Identity Provider (IDP) to give a specific Identity Key for each Service Provider (SP) correspondingto the same Identity.

+## Service

+The entry point of the library is the service `fr.paris.lutece.util.keydiversification.DiversificationService` .
+This service provides:

+* a method to get a SP key from the IDP key
+* a method to get the IDP key from a SP key

 [Maven documentation and reports](http://dev.lutece.paris.fr/plugins/library-keydiversification/)